maximbaz/dotfiles/README.md

 ☑ Setup script that configures user and system dotfiles, systemd services and other little things.

 > This script is safe to re-run at any time.

-☑ Arch Linux installation script.

-> Fully automated script that installs Arch Linux from scratch and configures it exactly as I like.

 ☑ btrfs snapshots for easy system recovery.